-- First, to pay FEMA and GEMA all sums determined to be owed as a result of any audits - Second, and only after adequate provision for the funding of the first bullet point, the funds can be used to fund physician development in PSMC's service area. - Third, and only after adequate provision for the first two bullet points above, the funds can be used by PSMC for any purposes permitted under the lease and transfer agreement.
+- First, to pay FEMA and GEMA all sums determined to be owed as a result of any audits. - Second, and only after adequate provision for the funding of the first bullet point, the funds can be used to fund physician development in PSMC's service area. - Third, and only after adequate provision for the first two bullet points above, the funds can be used by PSMC for any purposes permitted under the lease and transfer agreement.

 Also in accordance with the Amendment, PSMC agreed to establish a separate account to hold the sum of \$4,000,000 of the above funds until the conclusion of the expected FEMA and GEMA audits to ensure the immediate availability of funds to repay any amounts finally determined to be owed to FEMA and GEMA as a result of the audits.
-Should the \$4,000,000 not be sufficient to repay any amounts due to FEMA and GEMA, PSMC agrees that it will pay in full and fully indemnify the Sumter Authority for all related sums finally determined to be owed to FEMA and GEMA.
+During the fiscal year ended July 31, 2024, the Sumter Authority authorized PSMC to release the restrictions on \$1,000,000 of the total \$4,000,000.
+Should the restricted funds not be sufficient to repay any amounts due to FEMA and GEMA, PSMC agrees that it will pay in full and fully indemnify the Sumter Authority for all related sums finally determined to be owed to FEMA.
 This amount is included in net assets with donor restrictions subject to expenditure for a specified purpose above.

 The Amendment states that the adequate provision of both the FEMA and GEMA fund repayment and the adequate provision to fund physician development are to be determined at the sole discretion of PSMC.
 Per PSMC's Board of Director's resolution dated November 1, 2016, PSMC determined \$4,000,000 to be adequate provision for the repayment of the FEMA and GEMA funds.
+During the fiscal year ended July 31, 2024, the PSMC Board of Directors reduced this provision to \$3,000,000, using its discretion as well as authorization from the Sumter Authority as noted in the paragraph above.
 Also, based on the current and long-term physician development plan, coupled with the requirement that the PSMC chief executive officer report on the efforts and results of physician development at each PSMC's Board of Directors meeting, and the requirement that PSMC's Board of Directors approve the budget and strategic plan each year, PSMC believes this constitutes adequate provision for the funding of physician development.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2023 and 2022
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2024 and 2023